Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 #### Server:

 - `ServerLoadAccelerator`: **Must have!** This mod significantly improves the time, that the server needs to load a world when it has many wires.
 (25 minutes to 30 seconds become 10 seconds).
+- `RemoveUnusedComponentsOnSave`: Mod, which removes components from the component-id-map of a save, if a component is not placed in the world. **Use with care.**
 - `CustomChatManager`: Prevents players from abusing `sayraw` and adds chat commands, such as `/list` and `/tps` which allows anyone in multiplayer to control the simulation.
 - `FixCompilerOnServer`: Fixes the compiler from breaking if Harmony is loaded.